 4.Inlet and outlet in cross drainage work:

 The inlet accepts the stream water into the canal, it is mixed with the canal water then allows additional discharge to pass through the outlet.

-The capacity of the inlet and outlet should be the same and the sides and beds of the canals should be protected by stone pitching.
+The capacity of the inlet and outlet should be the same, the sides and beds of the canals should be protected by stone pitching.

-Inlet admits water of stream into the canal and it flows mixed with canal water and then excess discharge is allowed to pass through the outlet.
+Inlet admits water of stream into the canal and it flows mixed with canal water, then excess discharge is allowed to pass through the outlet.

 The capacity of inlet and outlet must be same and beds of canal must be protected by stone pitching.

 When two canals cross one another and one of the canals is syphoned under the other, then the hydraulic structure on the crossing is termed as canal syphon or canal siphon.

 In the case of canal siphons, the F.S.L of the canal is very high from the bed level to the drain.

 In this type, the canal bed is lowered, the canal runs under symphonic action down the trough.